 “Upon entry and throughout their event experience, our hope is the fans will notice that this building was designed for them.
 Every design decision was made from their perspective.”

-The design establishes a new benchmark for sports venues while creating a fan experience that is second to none.
-As a new architectural icon for Atlanta, the stadium is expected to attract visitors from across the world.
+The design establishes a new architectural icon for Atlanta and a new benchmark for sports venues while creating a fan experience that is second to none.
+Wallpaper named it one of the top buildings that shaped the world’s culture in 2017.

 Conventional retractable roofs feature utilitarian, sliding panels.
 For the design of Mercedes-Benz Stadium, the team found inspiration in the way sunlight passes through the oculus in the roof of the Pantheon in Rome.
 Made up of eight triangular ETFE (ethylene tetrafluoroethylene) “petals” that move together along 16 individual tracks, the semi-transparent roof opens and closes like the aperture of a camera.